AdamBoley/Project-Beergate/README.md

 21/8/22:
 When I implemented the upvote and downvote features, they were independent of each other.
 This allowed a user to both upvote and downvote a beer review, which is plainly non-sensical.
 To rectify this, I considered removing the views and urls that control upvoting and downvoting, and replacing them with a single view for both actions.
 I then realised that I could simply modify the existing views so that if a user's upvote is added and if a downvote by that same user exists, then the downvote is removed, and vice-versa - if a user's downvote is added and an upvote by that same user exists, then the upvote is removed.
 These modifications proved remarkably easy to implement - requiring a single IF conditional within the extant ELSE block.
 Simple testing confirmed that the modifications worked as intended - a vote was extant, clicking the button for the opposite vote removed the extant vote when the opposite vote was added.

+26/8/22:
+When I added the AllAuth functionality for resetting passwords and adding email addresses, testing revealed that these functions did not work, with a Django error page being generated.
+[This video](https://www.youtube.com/watch?v=d9aCpxQfnOg), as well as the AllAuth documentation referenced therein, fixed the bugs.

+Django SMTP backend

 # Development Choices